 The revelations were terrible but probably very suppressed and limited.
 Only one person (Frank Olson) was said to have died as a result but even the story concerning Olson is pretty questionable.
 I think Lemnitzer and the Commission muddied waters and in some cases all but whitewashed the truth.

-When we think of figures like Lemnitzer and the revelations of the government activities in the 1950s and 1960s we are also forced to reckon with Mockingbird.
+When we think of figures like Lemnitzer and the revelations of the government activities in the 1950s and 1960s we are also forced to reckon with operations like Northwoods and Mockingbird.

 I suppose some will say these things are all elements of the past, dark but now obsolete chapters of Cold War history.